ucsb-cs184-f24/team09-Shopping/team/contributions/CONTRIBS.md

 - Implemented the mockups for log in screen, register screen, home screen, balances screen, join household screen, household details screen, and profile screen. https://github.com/ucsb-cs184-f24/team09-Shopping/pull/98 https://github.com/ucsb-cs184-f24/team09-Shopping/pull/120 https://github.com/ucsb-cs184-f24/team09-Shopping/pull/137

 ## Lawrence
-- Worked on the implementation and functionality of the Login and SignUp processes
+- Worked on the implementation and functionality of the Login and SignUp processes (PR https://github.com/ucsb-cs184-f24/team09-Shopping/pull/91, https://github.com/ucsb-cs184-f24/team09-Shopping/pull/44)
 - Set up the base features and handling of the Profile Page, where it displays the user information inputted when creating an account.
 Also made this information  editable for users.
-Included options for users to sign out and delete their accounts, with correct messages confirming their actions
+Included options for users to sign out and delete their accounts, with correct messages confirming their actions (PR https://github.com/ucsb-cs184-f24/team09-Shopping/pull/68, https://github.com/ucsb-cs184-f24/team09-Shopping/pull/124)
-- Organized the database logic (Firestore) for users to create/join households i.e. codes as well as display basic information of the households (# members, name of household), made sure every household would be distinct from each other (no same name, different join codes)
+- Organized the database logic (Firestore) for users to create/join households i.e. codes as well as display basic information of the households (# members, name of household), made sure every household would be distinct from each other (PR https://github.com/ucsb-cs184-f24/team09-Shopping/pull/61, https://github.com/ucsb-cs184-f24/team09-Shopping/pull/70)
-- Set up PayPal functionality (i.e. webview) as well as the correct calculations in handling the respective user's debts
+- Set up Record Payment i.e. cash or PayPal (via webview) as well as the logic in calculating/displaying the respective user's debts (PR https://github.com/ucsb-cs184-f24/team09-Shopping/pull/119, https://github.com/ucsb-cs184-f24/team09-Shopping/pull/131)
 - Did code reviews on many of the member's respective pull requests, manually testing their implementations on my personal device

 ## Owen